 The DRNS Steering Committee provides overall management of the network, oversees delivery of agreed activities and outputs, and ensures that the network adhered to relevant policy and legislation.

 Steering Committee Members

-Catriona is an honorary professor at the University of Stirling, an honorary senior research fellow at the University of Aberdeen, an independent research consultant, and a trustee and treasurer of the Society for the Study of Addiction.
+Catriona is Professor of Substance use at the University of Stirling, an honorary senior research fellow at the University of Aberdeen, an independent research consultant, and a trustee and treasurer of the Society for the Study of Addiction.
 Her research interests are in the delivery of care to substance users through generalist as well as specialist providers.
 Past research includes exploring new services in primary care (e.g. naloxone distribution) and exploring health professional and the general public’s opinions about drug treatment strategies.
 Current work includes innovative community pharmacy services, services for older drug users and dependence on prescribed and non-prescription analgesics.

 Tessa has experience in the statutory and non-statutory health, social care and housing/homelessness sectors as a front-line support worker, team leader and mental health nurse, and has provided consultancy and training to a wide variety of organisations focused on service improvement to better meet the needs of healthcare users.
 Tessa has a track record of creating positive impact on policy and practice through research.
 For 20 years her research activity has centred on enhancing the experience of people who use health/social care services, with a clear commitment to social justice, health equity and advocacy for poorly serviced groups with a specialism in mental health and substance use.
 She enjoys seeking out opportunities to move research into action including using participatory film-making.
 She is Research Director for the new Salvation Army Centre for Addiction Services and Research in the Faculty of Social Sciences, and is institutional Dean for Equality and Diversity at Stirling.